primus/primus/README.md

 #### WebSockets

-To use pure websockets you need to install the `ws` module:
+To use pure WebSockets you need to install the `ws` module:

 ```
 npm install ws --save